 But for simple vegetable salads, I’ve really fallen in love with light olive oil.
 It makes this dressing taste clean and lemony without being heavy or pungent.
 That way the crispy radishes and steamed asparagus can shine!

 My favorite way to cook asparagus is by steaming it in an asparagus steamer.
 The asparagus stands upright in this special pot, which protects the tender tops during cooking, but it’s also handy because the inside basket is perfect for shocking the asparagus in ice water.
 This way the asparagus is tender but still crisp and green.
 After the asparagus is cold, drain it very well (another reason the inner basket is great!).

 Since it’s spring and pansies are aplenty, they are the perfect garnish to make this salad extra sunny.
 Pansies are edible, but make sure to use organic pansies that aren’t sprayed with pesticides.
 They grow easily in a pot and will flower well into summer if you deadhead them frequently.
-I use them to decorate everything from cake to ice cream sundaes but they can be more than decoration, so throw as many into this asparagus salad as you’d like!
+I use them to decorate everything from lemon blueberry cake to ice cream sundaes but they can be more than decoration, so throw as many into this asparagus salad as you’d like!

 It’s such a pretty salad!
 Perfect as a side for weeknight dinners, but also easy to double or triple the recipe for parties.
 It’s naturally vegan and gluten free, so it’s the type of recipe that everyone will love!